marvensC/305Project/test/METRICS.md

 - We can monitor the Daily Active Users (DAU) of the app by leveraging Firebase backend functionalities, particularly through user authentication and login tracking.

 ## Retention
+- This is the percentage of users who return to your product after their first visit or use.
+In our app we will meausre Retention rate by checking the DAU, MAU, Session Length and Session Interval.
+Our goal is to have less than 10% Retention rate for users never returning to our app

 ## CTR for completion of the Golden Path